1-201/INF452-Midterm/README.md

      * Examples of Scenarios Not Accounted For
        * Example 1: Abbreviations
          ```python
-         text = "Fruits (e.g. Apples)"
+         "Fruits (e.g. Apples)"
          ```
        * Example 2: Decimal Points
          ```python
-         text = "The temperature was 23.5 degrees.
+         "The temperature was 23.5 degrees.
 It was a warm day."
          ```